ettoremessina/fitting-with-mlp-using-pytorch/one-variable-function-fitting/README.md

 where:
 - **-h or --help** shows the above usage
 - **--rbegin** and **--rend** are the limit of the closed interval of reals of independent variable x.
-- **--rstep** is the increment step of independent variable x into interval.
+- **--rstep** is the incremental step of independent variable x into interval.
 - **--fx** is the function to use to compute the value of dependent variable; it is in lamba body format.
 - **--dsout** is the target dataset file name.
-The content of this file is csv and each line contains a couple of real numbers: the x and the f(x) where x is a value of the interval and f(x) is the value of dependent variable; the dataset is sorted by independent variable x.
-This argument is mandatory.
+The content of this file is csv and each line contains a couple of real numbers: the x and the f(x) where x is a value of the interval and f(x) is the value of dependent variable; This argument is mandatory.

 ### Examples of fx_gen.py usage
 ```bash